somod-dev/somod/packages/docs/src/reference.md

 title: SOMOD Reference
 meta:
   description:
-    This documentation contains manual pages for the main concepts, CLI tool, and plugin infrastructure of the SOMOD
+    This documentation contains manual pages for the main concepts, CLI tool, and lifecycle infrastructure of the SOMOD

 ```